 Have you ever wondered how to make a London Fog Drink?
 It’s the ultimate tea latte recipe with a hint of sweetness and boost of caffeine.
 Perfect for cold winter mornings or afternoon pick-me-ups!

 Guys, I’m officially getting old.
-I just opened up my inbox to find an email informing me that my 10 year high school reunion is coming up.
+I just opened up my inbox to find an email informing me that my 15 year high school reunion is coming up.
 WHAT?
-How has it been 10 years since I graduated from high school?
-I mean I have zero interest in turning back time or reliving my high school days, but it really doesn’t feel like 10 years have passed.
+How has it been 15 years since I graduated from high school?
+I mean I have zero interest in turning back time or reliving my high school days, but it really doesn’t feel like 15 years have passed.

 But for all of the changes that have unfolded since my high school days, one thing has remained the same, The London Fog.

-When we were old enough to get free periods, me and my sailor suit sporting friends (I do still really miss the uniform…) would walk over to the Forest Hill village to order ourselves a London Fog Drink.
+When we were old enough to get free periods, me and my sailor suit sporting friends (I do still really miss the uniform…) would walk over to the Forest Hill village to order ourselves a Starbucks London Fog Drink.
 This was the height of Mary Kate and Ashley sporting their Venti Starbucks Lattes, but we weren’t nearly old enough to appreciate or enjoy coffee.
 The London Fog was the perfect solution.
-A tea latte that was sweet and delicious without the unappetizing taste of coffee (how little teenage Davida knew…).
+A Starbucks London Fog tea latte that was sweet and delicious without the unappetizing taste of coffee (how little teenage Davida knew…).

 What is a London Fog?